-pseudoephedrine - oral, Afrinol, Novafed, Sudafed (cont.)
+pseudoephedrine - oral, Afrinol, Sudafed (cont.)

 DRUG INTERACTIONS: The effects of some drugs can change if you take other drugs or herbal products at the same time.
 This can increase your risk for serious side effects or may cause your medications not to work correctly.
 These drug interactions are possible, but do not always occur.
 Your doctor or pharmacist can often prevent or manage interactions by changing how you use your medications or by close monitoring.To help your doctor and pharmacist give you the best care, be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products) before starting treatment with this product.
-While using this product, do not start, stop, or change the dosage of any other medicines you are using without your doctor's approval.Some products that may interact with this drug include: stimulants (such as caffeine, dextroamphetamine, methamphetamine, herbal products like ephedra/ma huang), bronchodilators (such as albuterol, terbutaline).Do not take this medication if you are taking MAO inhibitors (isocarboxazid, linezolid, methylene blue, moclobemide, phenelzine, procarbazine, rasagiline, selegiline, tranylcypromine) or have used MAO inhibitors in the past 2 weeks.
-In some cases a serious, possibly fatal, drug interaction may occur.Pseudoephedrine may decrease the effectiveness of blood pressure medications (such as beta blockers, calcium channel blockers, reserpine, guanethidine, methyldopa).Check the labels on all your medicines (such as allergy or cough-and-cold products) because they may contain similar ingredients (decongestants such as phenylephrine).
+While using this product, do not start, stop, or change the dosage of any other medicines you are using without your doctor's approval.Some products that may interact with this drug include: stimulants (such as caffeine, dextroamphetamine, methamphetamine, herbal products like ephedra/ma huang), bronchodilators (such as albuterol, terbutaline).Taking MAO inhibitors with this medication may cause a serious (possibly fatal) drug interaction.
+Avoid taking MAO inhibitors (isocarboxazid, linezolid, methylene blue, moclobemide, phenelzine, procarbazine, rasagiline, selegiline, tranylcypromine) during treatment with this medication.
+Most MAO inhibitors should also not be taken for two weeks before treatment with this medication.
+Ask your doctor when to start or stop taking this medication.Pseudoephedrine may decrease the effectiveness of blood pressure medications (such as beta blockers, calcium channel blockers, reserpine, guanethidine, methyldopa).Check the labels on all your medicines (such as allergy or cough-and-cold products) because they may contain similar ingredients (decongestants such as phenylephrine).
 Ask your pharmacist about using those products safely.This document does not contain all possible drug interactions.
 Keep a list of all the products you use.
 Share this list with your doctor and pharmacist to lessen your risk for serious medication problems.

 Report Problems to the Food and Drug Administration